Willard D. Morgan: Museum of Modern Art

 Photography has been a natural development of the mechanical age.
 It is man's way of showing a world image.
 With such readily expressive medium, anyone can use the camera- for casual snapshots, for commercial gain, or for the photographs which have more than a transitory value ... something possessing greater depth of perception and meaning.
 It is not my intention to force photography in a narrow or precious direction, but here at the Photography Center to encourage its varied possibilities and affirm its simple honesty.
 The purpose of the Photography Center is to watch and encourage the best in all photography.

 As director, Morgan organized an extensive lecture series.
 The first lecture, "Standards of Photographic Criticism", a discussion by three critics about the nature and standards of the photo critic's task, was attended by some 250 people.
 Weegee presented a lecture at the Center entitled "Realism in Photography"; Barbara Morgan spoke on "Imagination in Photography"; and a panel consisting of Charles Sheeler, Hyatt Mayer, Paul Strand, and Ben Shahn discussed "Photography and the Other Arts".

-Morgan scheduled Ansel Adams to deliver five lectures at the Center.
-With notes taken at these lectures, Morgan convinced Adams to write the books that Morgan & Lester would begin publishing in 1948.
-The lectures became the basis for The Basic Photo Series, which are the first of Adams' publications to include the Zone System principles.
+Morgan scheduled Ansel Adams to deliver six public lectures at the Center In 1945, which later became the basis for The Basic Photo Series, which were the first of Adams' publications to include his Zone System principles.
+In 1948, Morgan began editing and publishing these books these books with Henry Lester, through their publishing house Morgan & Lester.

 Morgan established a lantern slide collection for loans to museums, lecturers and school departments, with specific mimeographed notes on "The History of Photography" and "What is Photography."

 In the museum proper, Morgan curated the controversial exhibition entitled "The American Snapshot", of which a U.S. Camera review says, "Whether we call them snapshots or some other name, these pictures constitute the most vital, most dynamic, and most interesting and worthwhile photographic exhibition ever assembled by the Museum of Modern Art."

 During Morgan's tenure, he actively expanded on MoMA's print collection, adding significant holdings of Farm Security Administration images and scientific photography, which he found revealed new possibilities to artistic photographers through their technical experiments.

 In a 1964 letter to Barbara Morgan, Nancy Newhall says, "At least it will go on record – something too often forgotten – that Herc was the first Director of Photography at the Museum of Modern Art and helped create the first Center.
 And whatever mistakes we made, there hasn't yet been a Center that meant so much to photographers."